-These Easter egg drawings are simple, fun, and interactive.
-They combine two of our favorite kids’ art games with an Easter theme ::
+These back-and-forth Easter egg drawings are simple, fun, and interactive for kids.
+They combine two of our favorite family art games with an Easter theme.

 Plus the end results are so pretty!